pierre-vigier/Perl6-Math-Matrix/README.md

 Matrices are readonly - all operations and functions do create new matrix objects.
 All methods return readonly data or deep clones - also the constructor does a deep clone of provided data.
 In that sense the library is thread safe.

-All computation heavy properties will be calculated lazily and all below listed operators will be exported automatically.
+All computation heavy properties will be calculated lazily and will be cached.
+All operators listed below (except MM) will be exported automatically.
+Acceptable export tags are :MANDATORY (nothing is exported) :DEFAULT :MM :ALL.

 This module is pure perl and we plan to use native shaped arrays one day.